redhatNORDICS/consulting-lab/roles/openvpn/README.md

 So in this way the openvpn role and the libvirt_network role depend on each otheres variables to be specified.
 And due to the FORWARD rules, it's important that the openvpn role is run before the libvirt_networks.

-Client config and the secret will be copied over to your ansible host and be placed in `~/openvpnconfig/<inventory hostname>/`
+Client config and the secret will be copied over to your ansible host and be placed in:
+ `~/openvpnconfig/<inventory hostname>/`

 If you are using NetworkManager, you can simply import this vpn config.

-*You may want to enable the `use this connection only for resources on its network` option to only route traffic meant for the labenvironment through the VPN. *
+**You may want to enable the `use this connection only for resources on its network` option to only route traffic meant for the labenvironment through the VPN.**

 Requirements
 ------------